Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Text and Quest Updates:

 - Ensure Questbook titles and descriptions containing equal signs that should have whitespace around them actually have whitespace.
-- Added the info that higher HP mobs yield more Blood Magic LE and Will and EvilCraft Blood to some quests.
+- Add a note that higher HP mobs yield more Blood Magic LE and Will and EvilCraft Blood to some quests.
+- Add more detailed information about Spark Augments to the relevant quest.

 ## Texture Transformations: